michaellperry/BillTender_Parse/README.md

 ## Project structure

 This project uses Update Controls as the MVVM framework.
+It is divided into bounded contexts.

+### Setings

-The foundation of the application is the Model layer.
+The Settings folder contains the views, view models, and models for application settings.
+Other folders will subdivide the application into other bounded contexts.
+The foundation of the settings bounded context is the model layer.

-### Models
+#### Models

-The LoginModel keeps track of the currently logged in user.
+The AccountModel keeps track of the currently logged in user.
 Parse represents the user with the ParseUser class.
 It returns the currently logged in user from a static method.
-The LoginModel simply encapsulates this method and provides an Independent tracking proxy.
-When a user signs up, logs in, or logs out, the LoginModel calls OnSet on this tracking proxy to indicate that a change has occurred.
+The AccountModel simply encapsulates this method and provides an Independent tracking proxy.
+When a user signs up, logs in, or logs out, the AccountModel calls OnSet on this tracking proxy to indicate that a change has occurred.

-The LoginModel also keeps track of whether the user is signing up or logging in, so that the correct UI can be displayed.
+The AccountModel also keeps track of whether the user is signing up or logging in, so that the correct UI can be displayed.
 Finally, it keeps track of whether the sign up or login process is busy, and what exception was last thrown from either of these processes.

-### ViewModels
+#### ViewModels

-The ViewModelLocator returns an instance of the main, sign up, log in, and account view models.
+The ViewModelLocator returns an instance of the current user, sign up, log in, and account view models.
 Each of these view models controls a different section of the UI.
-All view models share a single instance of the LoginModel, providing a consistent experience across the views.
+All view models share a single instance of the AccountModel, providing a consistent experience across the views.

-The MainViewModel selects the visual state based on the login status of the user.
+The AccountViewModel selects the visible controls based on the login status of the user.
 If a user is logged in, then it selects the LoggedIn state.
-If not, it selects either LoggingIn or SigningUp, depending upon the flag in the LoginModel.
+If not, it selects either LoggingIn or SigningUp, depending upon the flag in the AccountModel.

 The LogInViewModel controls the log in view.
-If the user presses the "Create Account" button, it clears the ExistingAccount flag in the LoginModel, so that the signup view will be displayed instead.
+If the user presses the "Create Account" button, it clears the ExistingAccount flag in the AccountModel, so that the signup view will be displayed instead.

 The SignUpViewModel controls the sign up view.
 If the user presses the "Existing Account" button, it sets the ExistingAccount flag.

-The AccountViewModel returns information about the currently logged in user.
-It also responds to the LogOut button by calling the Parse LogOut method, and notifying the LoginModel of the change.
+The CurrentUserViewModel returns information about the currently logged in user.
+It also responds to the LogOut button by calling the Parse LogOut method, and notifying the AccountModel of the change.

 None of the view models have properties for the user name or password.
 Security best practices require that the password not be data bound or sent to the view model.

-### Views
+#### Views

 The LogInControl is a user control that binds to the LogInViewModel.
 It provides the log in UI.
 The user name and password are stored only in the controls, and not data bound to the view model.
 The view is